 Refer to Frequently Asked Questions for additional information.

-For more information about career opportunities related to this program, contact Student Employment Services at the Saskatchewan Polytechnic campus nearest you or visit www.healthcareersinsask.ca.
+For more information, contact the Student Employment Services at the Saskatchewan Polytechnic campus nearest you or visit www.healthcareersinsask.ca.

 For more information, contact firstname.lastname@example.org.

 Current students at November 18, 2015, must complete the program within five years.
 Note: Individuals who apply to the program on or after November 19, 2015, must complete the program within three years.